-From the digital marketing and analytics point of view, the provisions can be boiled down to these key points:
+From the digital marketing and analytics point of view, the provisions of PIPEDA come down to these key points:

-1) You’re responsible for personal information under your control and you must appoint someone to be in charge of your company’s compliance.
-Under PIPEDA this person is called the Chief Privacy Officer (CPO).
+- You’re responsible for personal information under your control and must appoint someone to be in charge of your company’s compliance.
+Under PIPEDA, this person is called the chief privacy officer (CPO).

-2) You must limit your collection of personal information to what’s needed for the purposes set by your company (e.g. analytics, remarketing or A/B testing).
-You need to make sure that the personal information about your visitors is accurate, complete and up-to-date.
+- You must limit your collection of personal information to what’s needed for the purposes set by your company (for example, analytics, remarketing or A/B testing).
+You need to ensure that your visitors’ personal information is accurate, complete and up-to-date.

-Express consent is given through a specific action, e.g. clicking the “I agree” button on a consent request banner.
+- Express consent is given through a specific action, for example, clicking the “I agree” button on a consent request banner.

-Implied consent is obtained through a person’s actions or inaction.
-For example, when a user has been given an opportunity to opt out but refused to do so.
+- Implied consent is obtained through a person’s actions or inaction.
+For example, when a user has been given an opportunity to opt out but refuses to do so.

-If you’re not sure which method applies in your case, the Office of the Privacy Commissioner of Canada has Guidelines for obtaining meaningful consent that suggest:
+If you’re not sure which method applies in your case, the Office of the Privacy Commissioner of Canada offers Guidelines for obtaining meaningful consent that suggest:

 “Organizations must generally obtain express consent when:

-- The collection, use or disclosure is outside of the reasonable expectations of the individual
+The collection, use or disclosure is outside the reasonable expectations of the individual

-Also have in mind that if a visitor places a complaint about your privacy practices, you may need to prove that you obtained a valid consent from them.
-For that reason it would make sense to stick to express consent whenever possible.
+Also, keep in mind that if a visitor files a complaint about your privacy practices, you need to prove that you obtained valid consent from them.
+Therefore, it would make sense to stick to express consent whenever possible.